derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 ![Nearby Placename Example - County Name Omitted](Data/exampleplacename.PNG)

+An example of nearby placename with county name shown on 30 June 2023.

 An example of the description of an earthquake in Norway

 ![Description of an earthquake](Data/earthquakedescription.png)